 The delegates will be entertained at an official banquet, and will lunch with the Lord Mayor; they will also make an excursion to Cambridge on the invitation of Trinity College, and pay a visit to the Cavendish Laboratory.
-The Board of Trade Government Standards Laboratory, will be open to inspection by the delegates, and the National Physical Laboratory at Teddington will be visited.
+The Board of Trade Government Standards Laboratory.
+The Board of Trade down-ment Standards Laboratory will be open to inspection by the delegates, and the National Physical Labora-tory at Teddington will be visited.
 The delegates will also dine at the Franco-British Exhibition with the "Dynamicables," and are invited to the annual dinner of the Institution of Electrical Engineers.